visgraf/vfx/README.md

   - The instructios for building and testing these modules are presented in the README files inside the directories: ./matchcmove and ./s3d-ptrace.

-  - We very recommend trying the s3d-ptrace demos first.
+  - We highly recommend trying the s3d-ptrace demos first.

   - Note: The rendering programs used for the demo of the Cornell Box and for the VFX scenes are configured to produce high-quality results.
 If the user prefers faster rendering at the cost of image quality,